jvntra/Recommendation_System_Framework/README.md

 |1.0|0.0005|

 The world of recommender systems would probably look a bit different if Netflix awarded its prize on hit rate instead of rmse.
 It turns out that small improvements in rmse can lead to large improvements in hit rates, which is what really matters.
 But it also turns out that you can build RS's with great hit rates but with poor RMSE scores.

+xx add coverage, diversity, novelty, churn, responsiveness metrics xx

+xx add blurb about how these metrics aid in creating a recommendations for popular items as well as items found in the 'long tail' xx